 What are the current objectives of the HSUS's immunocontraception program?

 The HSUS is working to develop the porcine zona pellucida (PZP) immunocontraceptive vaccine into a safe, effective, and practical tool for the humane control of wildlife populations.
-To make this goal a reality, the HSUS and its partners is working on improving field techniques, demonstrating the effectiveness of immunocontraception in the field, refining the vaccine manufacturing process, and developing training standards.
+To make this goal a reality, the HSUS and its partners are working on improving field techniques, demonstrating the effectiveness of immunocontraception in the field, refining the vaccine manufacturing process, and developing training standards.

-As part of this effort, The HSUS obtained, U.S. Environmental Protection Agency registration under the name “ZonaStat-H” for use of PZP on wild horses and burros in January 2012, and will be working to extend the registration to include deer and other animals.
-HSUS is also exploring the potential for the use of immunocontraceptives on companion animals.
+As part of this effort, the HSUS obtained U.S. Environmental Protection Agency registration under the name “ZonaStat-H” for use of PZP on wild horses and burros in January 2012, and will be working to extend the registration to include deer and other animals.
+The HSUS is also exploring the potential for the use of immunocontraceptives on companion animals.

 What is PZP?

 PZP (porcine zona pellucida) is a protein that occurs naturally in pig ovaries.
 The HSUS and others are conducting research to develop synthetic, longer-acting formulations of PZP.
 Zonastat-H is produced at the Science and Conservation Center in Billings, Montana.

 How does PZP prevent pregnancy?

 Zona pellucida (ZP) proteins surround the unfertilized eggs of all mammals.
 Sperm must attach to the sperm-receptor sites along the ZP before an egg can be fertilized.
 When pig ZP (PZP) is injected into a female animal, her body produces antibodies to it.
 These antibodies attach to the sperm-receptor sites on the ZP preventing sperm from attaching and blocking fertilization.

 How is PZP administered?